selkies-project/selkies-gstreamer/README.md

 docker rm gstreamer
 ```

 This will install the GStreamer components to the default directory of `/opt/gstreamer`.
 If you are unpacking to a different directory, make sure to set the directory to the environment variable `GSTREAMER_PATH`.
+GStreamer builds for ARMv8 are not provided but can be built following procedures in the [GStreamer Dockerfile](addons/gstreamer/Dockerfile).

 3. Copy the Python Wheel file from the container image and install it (DO NOT change the platform in ARMv8, install [binfmt](https://github.com/tonistiigi/binfmt) instead):